gramineproject/gramine/Documentation/devel/features.md

 <details><summary>Note on thread's stack size</summary>

 Gramine sets the same stack size for each thread.
-In other words, Gramine does *not* support dynamically-growing stacks (as Linux does).
+Gramine does *not* support dynamic growth of the first-thread stack (as Linux does).
 The stack size in Gramine can be configured via the [`sys.stack.size` manifest option](https://gramine.readthedocs.io/en/stable/manifest-syntax.html#stack-size).